Foster FAQ –

-Are you considering becoming an animal foster parent but the what if’s are holding you back?
+Are you considering becoming an animal foster parent but the what-ifs are holding you back?
 We get it!
 Some of our very best animal foster parents were once people who said “I could never do that!”.
 Let’s clear up some of those questions for you.
 We welcome foster failures too!
-Meaning if our foster families fall in love with their foster and want to adopt the dog or cat in their care, that’s ok with us!
+Meaning if our foster families fall in love with their foster and want to adopt the dog or cat in their care, that’s okay with us!

 How long will a foster stay with me?